zw1756/c4sue2021/labs/class_6/quickOSM.md

 - Vector --> Geoprocessing tools --> clip
 - In Input layer: choose: amenity , and for overlay choose the Hanoi boundary.
 - Run the Clip.
 - In a few seconds you should see a new layer named: Clipped.
-This is the point layer that includes all points inside the Hanoit boundary.
+This is the point layer that includes all points inside the Hanoi boundary.
 - Now you can remove the initial amenity layer and rename the clipped layer: amenity_clipped

 ### Select university amenity: